koechlm/Vault-Sample---Item-BOM-Report-Job/readme.txt

 NOTES:
 ---------------------------------
 - Only one RDLC file can be used.
-- PDF files will be named after the Item Number off of the corresponding Item.
+- Output files will be named after the Item Number off of the corresponding Item.
 - The setting 'attachUpdateReport' (new in 22.0.4.0) requires matching pre-conditions if it is changed after a time:
 	- existing attachments will no longer update, but not get deleted if the setting is set from true to false
 	- existing reports not being attached will not get attached by the change of the variable from false to true; existing reports need to get attached manually in this case.